The Complete Honest Hands-On Review Of Panasonic EVA1

 Nice skin tones

-This I think, is uncontroversial: it shares the highly regarded color science found in Panasonic’s top-line Varicam cameras (EVA1 = ‘Evolution VAricam’).
+This is uncontroversial, I think: it shares the highly regarded color science found in Panasonic’s top-line Varicam cameras (EVA1 = ‘Evolution Varicam’).

 In the blind skin tone test, I put together a while back and placed the EVA1 in the middle of the field.

-As you can see, the skin tones came up a little warmer than the favorites (the winner was the Blackmagic Ursa Mini Pro) with the standard color space conversions, so it may be something of taste, but easy to change in post if you know what you’re doing.
+As you can see, the skin tones came up a little warmer than the favorites (the winner was the Blackmagic Ursa Mini Pro) with the standard color space conversions so that it may be something of taste, but easy to change in post if you know what you’re doing.

 Some people have also reported that the camera lets in a little more IR than they might like, polluting the blacks.